ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 > ℹ️ **_Note:_** Some of the flags/parameters used in `run.sh` are supposed to change over time.
 Refer to [_configuration_](configuration.md) for a full list.

+ ### About the option of zk prover implementation

+The `--miner.zk-prover-impl` flag specifies the type of zkSNARK implementation.

+Its default value is `1` which represents snarkjs.
+You have the option to override the flag and set it to `2` in order to utilize go-rapidsnark, which enhances the performance of zk proof generation on certain platforms, such as Ubuntu.

+If you want to build an es-node with go-rapidsnark on Ubuntu, be sure to [verify the corresponding dependencies](#install-rapidsnark-dependencies).

 ## Options for running es-node

 You can run es-node from a pre-built executable, a pre-built Docker image, or from the source code.